How Does Mercury Retrograde Affect Your Life?

 - You forget so many things, that you suspect you’re already at the edge of going senile.

 - Emails you send never reach the addressee.
-You see those emails as having been already sent (in your “sent folder”), but your addressee insists that he/she never received it.
+You see those emails as having been already sent (in your “sent folder”), but your addressee insists that he/she never received them.

 - Watches do not tell the correct time.